walmartlabs/concord-website/docs/getting-started/scripting.md

 ## Using Flow Variables

-For most of the supported languages, flows variables can be accessed
+For most of the supported languages, flow variables can be accessed directly inside the script (without using ${} syntax):
-directly:

 ```yaml
 configuration: